hkalvin/INFO550Project/README.md

 ```
 All2.csv will be used to generate the report tables and ds2_fig.csv will be used to generate the figures in the report.

-This will create cleaned analysis datasets saved to the clean_data folder within the project folder (creates two .csv files - all2.csv and ds2_fig.csv).
+Both cleaned analysis datasets will be saved to the clean_data folder within the project folder.

 To generate all four figures used in the analysis report, you can run
 ``` bash